All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications affect fertility in women?

-GLP-1 medications are not approved for use during pregnancy.
+GLP-1 medications aren't approved for use during pregnancy.
 Some Current Available data suggest that weight loss from GLP-1 therapy may actually improve fertility in women with obesity-related fertility challenges.
-However, you should stop the medication before trying to conceive and discuss timing with your provider.
+But you should stop the medication before trying to conceive and discuss timing with your provider.

 Do men need a different GLP-1 dose than women?